 beauty from disorder

-Knowing that mankind reacts strongly to scenes where proper order is badly missing, and that our alarm at the sight of disorder contains an aesthetic dimension, I have consciously sought out beauty in dissonant contexts of chaos, disarray, decline, or frightening spiritual darkness.
-These are venues where the paradoxical appearance of beauty might prove striking and might operate emotionally as a balm to the act of looking at painful things.
+Because people react strongly to scenes where proper order is badly askew, and knowing how our dismay primes us for aesthetic distaste, I have sought out beauty within discordant contexts of chaos, confusion, and entropy.
+These are venues where the paradoxical appearance of beauty might prove striking, and serves as a balm to the act of looking at discomforting things.

 Other images exalt the poignant dignity of formerly vibrant organisms that have died or are spiraling downward.

 What invigorates these images, for me, is the tension arising from the pull toward the image's formal loveliness, on one hand, and a natural urge to pull away from scenes of a world in collapse, on the other.
 Gain and loss in the same instant.

 Except where otherwise indicated, all text and images on HunterMadsen.com are copyrighted by Hunter Madsen (2023).
 All rights reserved.
 No distribution or reproduction without prior written permission.